-Transfers cannot be made from this reserve to any reserve if the transfer will reduce this reserve below its target level.
+Transfers cannot be made from this reserve to any other temporary fund or reserve if the transfer will reduce this reserve below its target level.

-In the event that the drawdown of this reserve exceeds the balance in the fund, then the deficiency will be charged against the Stabilization Reserve.
+In the event that the drawdown of this reserve exceeds its funding, then the deficiency will be charged against the Stabilization Reserve.